|

 different his stomach reacts because it has been so conditioned to

-only one food.
 This reaction just reinforces for the owners that

 their dog is one of those dogs that can't have anything new in their

-diet and double their efforts to keep the dog on one food and only
+diet and double their efforts to keep the

 one food.
 I know there are some dogs with medical conditions that

-make this impossible but we're taking about most dogs....not the few
+make this impossible but we're taking about most dogs....not the

 with true conditions that can't have variety.
 Our dogs don't go